ayushsharma74/stream-pulse/README.md

 ## Technologies Used

-Stream Plus leverages the power of the React ecosystem to deliver a seamless and modern user experience.
+Stream Pulse leverages the power of the React ecosystem to deliver a seamless and modern user experience.
 Here are the key technologies used in this project:

 - **React**: The core library for building the user interface.
 - **React Router Dom**: Handles client-side routing for seamless navigation within the application.